 The Parties acknowledge the importance of avoiding conflicts of interest in the course of the implementation of the Agreement and their representatives, as members of the ECC, shall perform their duties free from the influence of personal interest.
 As soon as a member becomes aware of a potential, perceived or actual conflict of interest, the member will disclose such to the chairperson of the ECC, who will decide the consequences applicable in such circumstances.
 If a member is excluded due to a conflict of interest, the alternate member will replace the excluded member in any discussion involving the conflict.
-In the event that the chairperson is concerned, such declaration will be made to the chairperson of the Implementation Committee who will decide the consequences.
+In the event that the chairperson is concerned, such declaration will be made to the chairperson of the Implementation Committee who will decide the consequences applicable in such circumstances.

-- 4.1 The ECC and any member thereof may, from time to time, invite any resource person as it deems appropriate to attend or participate in any meeting.
-Reasonable advance notice will be given to the other members of the ECC. - 4.2 The ECC may appoint an independent third party to assist the members in their discussions, at the cost of AEM.
-Such third party shall participate as a non-voting observer and make recommendations to the ECC.

-4.3 The Administration Officer, the IIBA coordinators and the Labour Pool Coordinator should attend the meetings of the ECC as non-voting observers.
+- 4.1 Only members of the ECC and invitees shall be entitled to attend meetings of the ECC. - 4.2 The ECC and any member thereof may, from time to time, invite any resource person as it deems appropriate to attend or participate in any meeting.
+Reasonable advance notice will be given to the other members of the ECC. - 4.3 The ECC may appoint an independent third party to assist the members in their discussions, at the cost of AEM.
+Such third party shall participate as a non-voting observer and make recommendations to the ECC. - 4.4 The Administration Officer, the IIBA coordinators and the Labour Pool Coordinator should attend the meetings of the ECC as non-voting observers.